-The Fund's lead portfolio manager is Eivind Olsen.
+The Equity Opportunity Fund's lead portfolio manager is Eivind Olsen.
 John Brim is also a member of the investment team that manages the Fund and has served as Co-Portfolio Manager.

 Compensation.
-Smith is paid a fee based on the assets under management as set forth in the Sub-Advisory Agreement between Smith and the Manager on behalf of the Fund.
+Smith is paid a fee based on the assets under management as set forth in the Sub-Advisory Agreement between Smith and the Advisor on behalf of the Equity Opportunity Fund.
 Smith pays its portfolio managers out of its total revenues and other resources, including fees earned as determined under the Sub-Advisory Agreement.

 All portfolio managers receive a base salary plus a bonus that reflects his or her overall performance and contribution to Smith.
-Performance is evaluated on several quantitative and qualitative criteria including quality of stock research, investment performance (which is based on multiple factors that Smith takes into consideration), client service, quantitative research, and marketing.
-Performance is generally measured and reviewed on a pre-tax basis over a period of one to three years, relative to multiple indices and stock universes including, but not limited to the S&P 500 Index, Russell 1000 Growth Index and the Fund's investable universe of companies.
-As a mechanism for retaining key personnel, Smith has an active program to distribute partnership shares to all key employees.
+Performance is evaluated on several quantitative and qualitative criteria including quality of investment research, investment performance (which is based on multiple factors that Smith takes into consideration), client service, quantitative research, and marketing.
+Performance is generally measured and reviewed on a pre-tax basis over a period of one to three years, relative to multiple indices.

-Ownership of Fund Shares.
-The table below shows the amount of the Fund's equity securities beneficially owned by the portfolio manager as of May 31, 2024 and stated as one of the following ranges: A = None; B = 1-10,000; C = 10,001-100,000; C = 10,001-100, l Investment panies Other Pooled Investment Vehicles Other Accounts Portfolio Manager Number of Accounts Total Assets Number of Accounts Total Assets Number of Accounts Total Assets All Accounts Eivind Olsen, CFA 1 \$407,930,250 0 \$0 59 \$1,187,423,925 John D. Brim, CFA 6 \$456,249,802 0 \$0 59 \$1,187,423,925 Accounts with Performance-Based Advisory Fee Eivind Olsen, CFA 0 \$0 0 \$0 0 \$0 John D. Brim, CFA 0 \$0 0 \$0 0 \$0
+Ownership of Equity Opportunity Fund Shares.
+The table below shows the amount of the Equity Opportunity Fund's equity securities beneficially owned by the portfolio manager as of December 31, 2024 and stated as one of the following ranges: A = None; B = \$1-\$10,000; C = \$10,001-\$50,000; D = \$50,001-\$100,000; E = \$100,001-\$500,000; F = \$500,001-\$100,000; and G = over \$1,000,000.

 Name of Portfolio Manager Dollar Range of Equity Securities in the Fund

 Eivind Olsen, CFA A

-John D. Brim, CFA A
+John D. Brim, CFA В

 Other Accounts.
-In addition to the Fund, the portfolio manager is responsible for the day-to-day management of certain other accounts.
-The table below shows the number of, and total assets in, such other accounts as of May 31, 2024.
+In addition to the Equity Opportunity Fund, the portfolio manager is responsible for the day-to-day management of certain other accounts.
+The table below shows the number of, and total assets in, such other accounts as of December 31, 2024.